-Another question I started asking during my job interviews is "what is the culture of your team and what does your team dynamics look like?".
+Another question I started asking during my job interviews is "what is the culture of your team and what does your team dynamic looks like?".
 I am not judging or criticizing teams and companies that I could potentially be working with but if I get odd stares and looks or a long pause followed by vague responses from potential employers when I ask this question, it is an immediate red flag for me.
-Yes, I want to work for your company and agency because of its prestige and how your company contributes to the community and society.
-However, as much as I want your agency's or company's name on my resume, I am more inclined to know how your team dynamic and culture will contribute to my job performance and professional development.
+Yes, I want to work for your organization because of its prestige and how your company contributes to the community and society.
+However, as much as I want your company's name on my resume, I am more inclined to know how your team dynamic and culture will support my success as an employee as well as my professional development.
 I already spend most of my days working, getting ready for work, spending a good portion of my salary so I can go to work (i.e. transportation), be presentable at work, and be in good physical and mental heath to be able to perform my duties well.
-The least a company can do is actually support my well-being as an employee and part of the team through healthy and supportive work culture and team dynamic.
+The least a company can do, I believe, is support my well-being as an employee and as part of the team through healthy and supportive work culture and team dynamic.

 Here are some of my DISC Assessment results:

 - Deal with details in writing, have her commit to modes of action.

 - Use a balanced, objective and emotional approach.

 - Plan interaction that supports her dreams and intentions.